Shipyard Sally

 Shipyard Sally is a 1939 British musical comedy film directed by Monty Banks and starring Gracie Fields, Sydney Howard and Norma Varden.
+It was written by Don Ettlinger, Fields, Thomas J. Geraghty, Karl Tunberg and Val Valentine.

-The film is notable for the song "Wish Me Luck as You Wave Me Goodbye", which became a major hit.
+The film contains the song "Wish Me Luck as You Wave Me Goodbye".

 Plot

 Sally, a failed music hall performer, and her father take over a pub near the John Brown & Company shipyard at Clydebank.
 When the closure of the yard threatens to put many out of work she leads a campaign to persuade the government to reconsider the decision.